KathirvelAIDS/Exp-7-Synchornous-counters-/README.md

-Thus 4 bit up and down counters is implemented and its functionality is validated
+Thus 4 bit up and down counters is implemented and its functionality is validated.